zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-typemetadata.md

 }
 ```

-In the sample above, the `[TypeMetadataModel]` data attribute designates this class as one which should be included in the type generation.
-The first parameter to the data attributes notes the type we're targeting (this is always the same as the class you are decorating).
-The second attribute provides the TypeScript namespace for the model generated object.
-If you do not specify a namespace, the .NET namespace of the model object will be used.
-The `[Key]` attribute on the name field designates the name property as the primary key field of the object.
+In the sample above, the `TypeMetadataModel` data attribute designates this class as one which should be included in the type generation.
+The first parameter specifies the type that is being targeted, which is  the same as the class that is being  decorated.
+The second attribute provides the `TypeScript` namespace for the model-generated object.
+If the  namespace is not specified, the .NET namespace of the model object will be used.
+The `key` attribute on the name field designates the name property as the primary key field of the object.
 This is required when performing merge operations from data sets and edit scopes.

 <a name="type-metadata-setting-options"></a>
 ### Setting options